 The Park Ridge, Ill.-based Teamsters Local 727, which claims 9,000 members, mainly bus drivers, funeral directors, trade show workers and parking garage attendants, for decades has been a dominant force in Chicago organized labor.
-Current boss John Coli Sr., now 55, inherited the mantle from his father, Secretary-Treasurer James Eco Coli.
-With John Coli at the helm (his official title likewise is secretary-treasurer) for some 30 years, the union has elevated self-dealing into a high art.
+Current boss John Coli Sr.’s late father, Secretary-Treasurer Eco James Coli, had run the local until the latter’s death in 1982.
+With John Coli at the helm (his official title likewise is secretary-treasurer), the union has elevated self-dealing into a high art.
 Back in January 2005, Union Corruption Update reported that the FBI had launched a criminal probe into allegations that Coli family members from 1993 to 2000 fleeced a dental plan that represented employees of Chicago-area undertakers.
 A team of investigators working for IBT internal ethics overseer Edwin Stier at the time had just released a 303-page report addressing a wide range of allegations directed at the international union and various affiliates.
 Stier and his entire staff already had resigned in April 2004, convinced IBT General President James P. Hoffa was interfering with investigations in Chicago and Houston.
 The report was an outgrowth of the 1989 settlement of a civil RICO suit filed by the U.S. Justice Department against the IBT, alleging that for decades the union had been controlled by the criminal underworld.

 With respect to Teamsters Local 727, the Stier report concluded that 30 percent of employer reimbursements to union-sponsored benefit funds had gone for “grossly excessive” administrative expenses.
 A local contractor, the Florida-based Dental Consultants and Management, alone had received more than $4 million in payments.
 Were that not enough, the report cited payments from the plan to “persons and entities…having had ties to organized crime figures, been implicated in racketeering schemes or both.”
 These shakedowns, argued investigators, very likely reduced hourly wages.
 The cost of being buried in Chicago, never cheap in the first place, apparently had gone up.